Studio Apartment Carmen

-Inspired by the traditional studio apartment, the building accommodates two spaces one for work and the other space that functions as the house.
+Inspired by the traditional studio apartment, the building is organized into two distinct spaces: one for work and the other for living.

 The home

-The attic floor is enclosed in an L shaped form, completed over the entire length of the facades.
-Large sliding glass panels allow the opening of the corner, turning the room into a large covered porch.
+The attic level is enclosed in an L-shaped volume that extends across the full length of the façades.
+Large sliding glass panels allow the corner to fully open, transforming the room into a spacious, covered terrace.

-All the interior design and furniture has been designed by Ramon Esteve Studio specifically for this project.
-The artificial lighting is integrated in the architecture and furniture.
+All interior design elements and furniture were custom-designed by Ramon Esteve Studio for this project.
+Artificial lighting is seamlessly integrated into both the architecture and the furniture, reinforcing the clean, understated aesthetic.

 West daylight